jephtebb/Password-Generator/README.md

-# Password Generator Starter Code
 # Password Generator

 ## Purpose
-An application to create random password based on certain criteria
+An application to create a random password based on certain criteria

 ## Built With
 * HTML
 * CSS
-*Javascript
+* Javascript

 ## Website
 https://jephtebb.github.io/Password-Generator/